Skip to main content

 Scrape ZipRecruiter Jobs for Aggregator (2026)

-Thirdwatch's ZipRecruiter Scraper returns US hourly + mid-market jobs at $0.008 per record — title, company, location, salary, job type, description, posted date, apply URL.
+Thirdwatch's ZipRecruiter Scraper returns US hourly + mid-market jobs — title, company, location, salary, job type, description, posted date, apply URL.
 Built for jobs-aggregator developers, US-recruiter pipelines, hourly/blue-collar talent platforms, and labor-market research targeting non-tech US segments.

 Why scrape ZipRecruiter